iandennismiller/gthnk/Readme.rst

         -v ~/Dropbox/gthnk:/home/gthnk/cloud-storage \
         iandennismiller/gthnk

-This configuration supports running gthnk on a dedicated server, like a local Linux machine, while editing the journal files on devices that are synced via the cloud.
+This configuration supports running Gthnk on a dedicated server, like a local Linux machine, while editing the journal files on devices that are synced via the cloud.

 To support a laptop and phone, edit ``~/.gthnk/gthnk.conf`` to specify multiple INPUT_FILES located on cloud storage.